Bayesian Benefit-Risk Assessment with Dependent Outcomes via Latent Factor Models: Introduction

 The paper is structured as follows.
-In Section 2, we lay out the comprehensive modelling framework for benefit risk analysis of different drug treatments, including modelling the data generation process and the MCDA approach.
-We review various model alternatives based on latent variable modelling, including exploratory factor analysis as well as structural equation models, in order to hone into specific aspects of the data generation process that is of interest.
-Section 3 introduces the framework for assessing different models and choosing the most suitable for the data at hand.
-In Section 4, we introduce the sequential inference paradigm.
-In Section 5, we demonstrate the benefits of the proposed methodology by applying it to a real-world clinical case study for type II diabetes treatments such as Rosiglitazone, Metformin, and Glimepiride.
-We conclude with a discussion of limitations and future work.
+In Section 2, we present the modelling framework for benefit--risk analysis, including the data-generating process and the MCDA formulation.
+We review alternative latent variable models, including exploratory factor analysis and structural equation models, to capture different features of the data.
+Section 3 introduces the framework for model assessment and selection.
+Section 4 develops the sequential inference approach.
+In Section 5, we illustrate the proposed methodology using a clinical case study involving treatments for type II diabetes, including Rosiglitazone, Metformin, and Glimepiride.
+We conclude with a discussion of limitations and directions for future work.